flash62au/WiTcontroller/README.md

     * AiEsp32RotaryEncoder.h https://github.com/igorantolic/ai-esp32-rotary-encoder
     * Keypad.h https://www.arduinolibraries.info/libraries/keypad
     * U8g2lib.h
-3. load the WiThrottleProtocol library  (this must be manually downloaded and placed  in the libraries folder)
+3. Download or clone the WiThrottleProtocol library  (this **must** be placed  in the libraries folder)
     * WiThrottleProtocol.h https://github.com/flash62au/WiThrottleProtocol
 4. copy config_network_example.h to config_network.h
 Then edit it to include the network ssids you want to use